ThanmaiPuppala/Frontend-BootCamp/README.md

 # Frontend-BootCamp
-It's about skills you will learn in frontend bootcamp
+It's about skills you will gain in frontend bootcamp